When should I submit an application form?

-Lateness can also affect payments, as can progress and conduct – ie if conditions in the Learning Choices Agreement are not met – including submission of home or course work.
+Lateness can also affect payments, as can progress and conduct – ie you may not receive payments if you don't meet the conditions of entitlement you agreed to with your Learning Agreement – including submission of home or course work.

 Other forms of financial support may be available for Higher Education at University or College.

-You may be eligible to re-apply for EMA from Falkirk Council.
+You may be eligible to re-apply for EMA.
 Please check with your Advisor.

 Moving to Further Education in College?

-You may be eligible to receive a bursary from the college, please contact the College direct for further information about student financial support.
+You may be eligible to receive a bursary from the college.
+Contact them directly for further information about financial support.